MatthewCoscia/CS3620/README.md

 3. **order-by**: Sorts all rows, requiring the entire dataset.

 ### Explanation
-Streams excel in cases where partial results are sufficient by delaying computations.
-However, full-dataset operations like sorting and aggregation inherently need to process all data.
+Streams are great for cases where partial results are sufficient by delaying computations.
+However, full-dataset operations like sorting and aggregation need to process all data.

 ## Performance Analysis: Join Methods